ENTP vs INTP – Key Differences between these Two Personalities

 What are the Key Differences between ENTPs and INTPs?

-ENTP vs INTP Cognitive Functions
+ENTP vs. INTP Cognitive Functions

 ENTPs

 An ENTP’s dominant function is Extraverted Intuition, which means they are very much in touch with and fascinated by the possibilities that exist in the world.
-They take in all available information and then form theories, changing their environment, if necessary, to conform to their theories.
+They take in all available information and then form theories, changing their environment, if necessary, to conform to their ideas.
 Here are some ways ENTPs express their Extraverted Intuition:

-• They are generally very open-mined.
+• They are generally very open-minded.

 • They are very oriented toward the future and the possibilities that the future might hold.